ISRO: Its Origin, Roles, Important Missions, Launch Vehicles, & More

 • Satish Dhawan Space Centre: Located in Sriharikota, the facility acts as a launching site for India’s satellites and also houses India’s largest Solid Propellant Space Booster Plant (SPROB) and the Static Test and Evaluation Complex (STEX).

-• Laboratory for Electro-Optics Systems: It is located in Bengaluru and is responsible for the development of altitude sensors, high-precision optics for all cameras and payloads in all ISRO satellites.
+• Laboratory for Electro-Optics Systems: It is located in Bengaluru and is responsible for the development of altitude sensors, and high-precision optics for all cameras and payloads in all ISRO satellites.

 • Thumba Equatorial Rocket Launching Station: It is located in Thiruvananthapuram and is used to launch sounding rockets.